 About The Firm

-Aggressive and Experienced Criminal Defense and Family Law in Palm Beach Gardens
+Aggressive and Experienced Criminal Defense and Family Law in West Palm Beach

 The guidance of an experienced West Palm Beach criminal & family lawyer is critical to protecting your rights and minimizing the severity of the charges against you or achieving a fair outcome in a Florida divorce or child custody dispute.

 I maintain a thriving practice in criminal law areas including cases related to: DUI defense; drug crimes; firearms, burglary, and theft; domestic violence; sex crimes; juvenile crimes; and federal crimes.
 Charges in any of these areas are taken very seriously by prosecutors and judges, and you will need an attorney with substantial knowledge of all applicable defense strategies.

 The type and amount of the substance will generally inform whether a drug offense is charged as a misdemeanor or felony, as well as the kinds of penalties the prosecution will seek.
 A defense strategy may be built upon casting reasonable doubt or proving constitutional errors, such as law enforcement’s performance of a search and seizure without probable cause.
 Depending on the surrounding circumstances, a prosecutor may be willing to offer favorable plea bargains that result in probation and drug abuse treatment programs, rather than incarceration.

 Domestic violence charges can destroy a family.
 Section 741.28 of the 2013 Florida Statutes states that domestic violence is made up of any criminal offense resulting in physical injury to or the death of one family or household member by another family or household member.
 Family or household members are defined as including spouses, former spouses, people living together as if they are a family, and people who together are parents of a child in common.
 I can help you fight to minimize the repercussions of a domestic violence charge.